The LVMH Juggernaut Marches On

 Not content with being a powerhouse in the luxury fashion space, the LVMH Group is throwing its weight behind its watches division like never before.

-One of the most heartwarming moments to emerge from the recently concluded Geneva Watch Days (GWD)—which has only grown in its scale since its inception back in 2020—was the ‘unboxing’, as it were, of the all-new Daniel Roth Tourbillon Rose Gold by none other than its eponymous watchmaker-founder, Daniel Roth himself.
+One of the most heartwarming moments to emerge from the recently concluded Geneva Watch Days (GWD)—which has only grown in scale since its inception back in 2020—was the ‘unboxing’, as it were, of the all-new Daniel Roth Tourbillon Rose Gold by none other than its eponymous watchmaker-founder, Daniel Roth himself.
 In the video, the septuagenarian Roth, who left the brand in 2000, is awestruck by the latest model’s guilloche dial even as he savours the beauty of its movement (it is important to note here that the timepiece itself is heavily inspired from Tourbillon C187, which was designed by Roth, also the creator of Breguet’s first tourbillon wristwatch back in the ’70s.)

 The revival of the independent brand Daniel Roth then, which stopped making timepieces in 2015 and made a resounding comeback last year with the Tourbillon Souscription, has unequivocally been one of the key industry highlights of 2023.
 Moreover, this year’s launch—not a limited edition but capped at 50 pieces due to capacity constraints—has also been well received.
 But what’s perhaps more fascinating is how the LVMH Group, Daniel Roth’s parent company, has orchestrated this resurrection in a manner that’s nothing short of stellar: the brand now has their backing but also enjoys enough creative freedom to call itself independent.
 That’s not all; from reviving brands to repositioning others and making strategic shifts, recent developments clearly indicate that the luxury conglomerate’s watchmaking ambitions are stronger than ever.
 In this piece, we take a close look at them and decode what this means for the watch industry at large.